Factbox: German coalition watch: Merkel talks with SPD and Greens

 ENERGY - The SPD and CDU/CSU could reach a compromise on scaling back subsidies for renewable energy.
 The Greens, however, would be a more difficult partner for the conservatives as they oppose lower renewables incentives.

-* Finance minister Wolfgang Schaeuble has signaled a desire to stay in his post and is said to have the support of Merkel.
-Unless the SPD or Greens insist on the ministry as a condition for a coalition with Merkel, Schaeuble has a good chance of continuing in his current position.
+* Finance minister Wolfgang Schaeuble has signaled a desire to stay in his post, and is said to have the support of Merkel.
+Unless the SPD or Greens insist on the finance ministry as a condition for entering a coalition with Merkel, Schaeuble is given a good chance of continuing in his current position.

-* For the SPD, much will depend on Gabriel, whose name has been linked to various ministries including foreign, finance and labor.
-He could decide to opt out of government to lead the SPD in parliament, though this could meet resistance from the party and incumbent Frank-Walter Steinmeier who is keen to stay put.
+* For the SPD, much will depend on party chairman Sigmar Gabriel, whose name has been linked to various ministries -- including foreign, finance and labor.
+He could also decide to opt out of government and take over the SPD leadership in parliament, though this could meet resistance from the party and incumbent Frank-Walter Steinmeier who is keen to stay put.

-* If Gabriel is not in the cabinet, Steinmeier is seen as a candidate for the top SPD ministry, which could end up being foreign, finance or a new energy and infrastructure ministry.
-SPD parliamentary whip Thomas Oppermann has also been mentioned for the finance brief, though he is more likely to end up with interior or defense.
+* If Gabriel is not in the cabinet, Steinmeier is seen as a candidate for the top SPD ministry, which could end up being foreign, finance or a new ministry grouping energy and infrastructure.
+SPD parliamentary whip Thomas Oppermann has also been mentioned as a possible finance minister, though he is more likely to end up with interior or defense.
 Chancellor candidate Peer Steinbrueck has made clear he will not have a role in a Merkel cabinet.